quietui/quiet/docs/docs/icon-search.md

 Use this tool to find the perfect icon and copy it into your project with just a click.
 Refer to the [icon component](/docs/components/icon) to learn more about using icons in Quiet.

 :::info
-For an alternative way to browse icons, head over to the [Tabler Icons](https://tabler.io/icons) website.
+For another way to browse icons, head over to the [Tabler Icons](https://tabler.io/icons) website.
+When you select an icon, clicking its name in the resulting dialog will copy the value you need for `<quiet-icon name="...">`.
 :::

 <div id="search-container">